Hazards of Isopropyl Alcohol (IPA)

-As we’ve discussed in a previous post, there are many advantages of using isopropyl alcohol in the manufacturing process because of its low cost, but what we didn’t cover is some of the risks and dangers of IPA.
-Today we’ll cover some of those issues so that you can take full advantage of isopropyl alcohol benefits while mitigating the hazards of this potentially dangerous liquid.
+As we’ve discussed in a previous post, there are many advantages of using isopropyl alcohol in the manufacturing process because of its low cost, but what we didn’t cover is some of the risks and dangers of isopropyl alcohol.

-Isopropyl alcohol is highly flammable and can easily ignite.
-Vapors may form explosive mixtures with air, traveling to a source of ignition and flash back, and use of water spray to fight fires may be inefficient.
-Isopropyl alcohol should be kept away from heat, sparks, flames and other sources of ignition, as well as strong oxidizers, acetaldehyde, chlorine, ethylene oxide, acids, and isocyanates.
-A flammable safety cabinet is the best storage option.

-Present | As we’ve discussed in a previous post, there are many advantages of using isopropyl alcohol in the manufacturing process because of its low cost, but what we didn’t cover is some of the risks and dangers of IPA.
 Today we’ll cover some of those issues so that you can take full advantage of isopropyl alcohol benefits while mitigating the hazards of this potentially dangerous liquid.

 Isopropyl alcohol is highly flammable and can easily ignite.
 Vapors may form explosive mixtures with air, traveling to a source of ignition and flash back, and use of water spray to fight fires may be inefficient.
 Isopropyl alcohol should be kept away from heat, sparks, flames and other sources of ignition, as well as strong oxidizers, acetaldehyde, chlorine, ethylene oxide, acids, and isocyanates.
 A flammable safety cabinet is the best storage option.